Committed to Education, Committed to Service

 Maddie grew up on the Central Coast and spent the first few years of her life living on a Dairy Farm with her family.

-After completing High School, Maddie and her Parents moved to Canberra with their two Cavalier King Charles Spaniels.
-Whilst in Canberra, Maddie worked extensively in Customer Service doing what she loves, engaging with and helping people.
-She has studied many facets of Management and Small Business Management
+After graduating High School, Maddie & her parents moved to Canberra with their two Cavalier King Charles Spaniels.
+Whilst in Canberra, Maddie worked extensively in Customer Service doing what she loves most, engaging with people and all the while studying Management and Small Business Management.

 Customer Care Team